grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 ```

 and this one fails.
 In order to make it pass, We need to create a command and execute it.

+### Making the Statement true - the second assertion

 **Benjamin:** Wait, why are you calling this an "assertion"?
 There isn't a word "assert" anywhere in this line.
 Shouldn't we just call it "mock verification" or something like that?